Wigan-LeighImmersiveTeam/AccessMarsEquirectangular/README.md

 # Access Mars

+This is an edited version of the original google repo, that outputs an equirectangular image for use in immersive rooms.

 [Access Mars](https://accessmars.withgoogle.com) is a collaboration between NASA, Jet Propulsion Lab, and Google Creative Lab to bring the real surface of Mars to your browser.
 It is an open source project released as a [WebVR Experiment](http://webvrexperiments.com).

 ![alt text](https://accessmars.withgoogle.com/img/fbshare.jpg "Access Mars")